alexcwchan/aks-admin/README.md

 This repository is intended for setup container app infrastructure and deployement to Azure .
 The setup includes the following:
 - Azure resources for PROD (optional: DEV and UAT)
     - Application, corresponding service principal and federation credential to Github repository
-    - ACR token and scope map
+    - ACR scope map and token
     - AKS namespace, resources quota, network policy and PVC
     - Storage account file share SAS
 - Github repository
     - clone from template repository (sample app and CI/CD workflows)
     - define repository secrets and variables
 ## *Configuration*
 To enable all workflows, it is necessary to register an Azure Application with all the required permissions.
-The following steps nned to be followed:
+The following steps need to be followed:
 - Register an Azure application
     - create an API application permission of "Application.Read.All" and "Application.ReadWrite.OwnedBy"
     - create a federation credential to this repository